toschief/Dell-Latitude-7400-Hackintosh/README.md

 ## Editing the EFI
 - Use this: https://dortania.github.io/OpenCore-Install-Guide/ or other sites
-- You can also use this https://github.com/ic005k/OCAuxiliaryTools for simpler editing
+- You can also use this: https://github.com/ic005k/OCAuxiliaryTools for simpler editing

 ## Credits
 - toschief